• Home

 Don’t wait in line at Disney!
 We all know waiting in line is the worst part of visiting the parks.

 Why can’t we all be famous celebrities and just rent the whole park?
 Or at least pull a Johnny Depp and show up in a Captain Jack costume just to run around doing whatever we want?
 I bet he never has to wait in line!
 (By the way: that’s not just a rumor.
-He does it whenever he’s preparing for a new Pirates of the Caribbean movie, and I’ve spoken to many a Cast Member who’s met him in character in the parks!)
+He did it whenever he was preparing for a new Pirates of the Caribbean movie, and I’ve spoken to many a Cast Member who’s met him in character in the parks!)

 Disney minus all the people is my personal idea of heaven – which is why I LOVED closing and opening the parks!
 A silent, empty Disney park… ahhhh.
 Peace.